-FYS 1000: First Year Seminar (3 credits)
+FYS 1000: First-Year Seminar (three credits)

-- Course Summary: Students in the First Year Seminar develop skills in critical thinking, information literacy, and communication by studying a special theme selected by the instructor.
+- Course Summary: You develop skills in critical thinking, information literacy, and communication by studying a special theme selected by your instructor.
 The course addresses themes such as immigration, race and ethnicity, social and cultural diversity, wealth and poverty, and environmental sustainability.
-As an integral part of the course, students participate in field-based learning experiences that relate to the academic focus of their class.
-Academic Service Learning provides a framework for engagement with the St. John's Vincentian Mission with its dedication to the ideals of service and social justice. - Rationale: First Year Seminar provides students with opportunities to address essential civic awareness as they grow in understanding of their role in society in a global city; combine the use of communication skills with the skill of consensus building through collaborative, experiential field work; and implement inquiry methods that work across disciplines in the sciences, the arts and the humanities. - Importance: Students in First Year Seminar encounter innovative ideas and build the critical thinking and communication skills needed for success in their chosen fields.
-Students are encouraged to think in complex ways and communicate in multiple modes using a variety of approaches and technologies.
-In learning about complex real-world problems, the course encourages students to think analytically and creatively while working together.
+As an integral part of the course, you participate in field-based learning experiences that relate to the academic focus of your class.
+Academic Service-Learning provides a framework for engagement with the St. John's Vincentian mission with its dedication to the ideals of service and social justice. - Rationale: The First-Year Seminar provides you with opportunities to address essential civic awareness as you grow in understanding of your role in society in a global city; combine the use of communication skills with the skill of consensus-building through collaborative, experiential field work; and implement inquiry methods that work across disciplines in the sciences, the arts, and the humanities. - Importance: You encounter innovative ideas and build the critical thinking and communication skills needed for success in your chosen field.
+You are encouraged to think in complex ways and communicate in multiple modes using a variety of approaches and technologies.
+In learning about complex real-world problems, the course encourages you to think analytically and creatively while working together with other students.

-FYW 1000: First Year Writing (3 credits)
+FYW 1000: First-Year Writing (three credits)

-- Course Summary: First Year Writing students explore a range of compositional and rhetorical strategies, experiment with their own developing styles, and research ideas and topics that are relevant to their lives, chosen disciplines, and future careers.
-In this course, students develop an awareness of writing as a powerful medium for intellectual, social, and professional growth.
-They grapple with complex concepts, express original ideas, and communicate with diverse audiences and participate in the robust culture of undergraduate writing at St John's. - Rationale: The class is mostly interactive and workshop-focused.
-You will have the chance to be involved in deep discussions that matter.
-This class will help you get comfortable writing and sharing your writing with peers in a supportive environment where you can learn about yourself as a writer and how to continue to develop your writing skills for a lifetime.
+- Course Summary: You explore a range of compositional and rhetorical strategies, experiment with your own developing style, and research ideas and topics that are relevant to your life, chosen discipline, and future career.
+In this course, you develop an awareness of writing as a powerful medium for intellectual, social, and professional growth.
+You grapple with complex concepts, express original ideas, communicate with diverse audiences, and participate in the robust culture of undergraduate writing at St. John's. - Rationale: The class is mostly interactive and workshop focused.
+You have the opportunity to be involved in deep discussions that matter.
+This class helps you get comfortable writing and sharing your writing with peers in a supportive environment where you can learn about yourself as a writer and how to continue to develop your writing skills for a lifetime.
 You are going to make good friends in this class who will share your college journey with you, and you might even end up being friends for life.
 We think you will really enjoy FYW and that by the end of the course you'll be transformed! - Importance: Writing matters.
 It is a form of personal and cultural power.
 Writing is a way of understanding yourself, understanding the world, and of making people listen to you.
 The better you write, the more power you get.
 Writing can help you chart your own path if you haven't yet decided on a major, or help you navigate the various other subjects you'll take.
 With a grounding in strong writing, revision, and research practices, you'll be better positioned to succeed academically and in the workforce.

-SPE 1000: Core Public Speaking (3 credits)
+SPE 1000: Core Public Speaking (three credits)